dirren11/group-funding-basic-system/README.md

 # group-funding-basic-system
-Simple group funding website to manage your contributions, deductions, penalties and record your group funding table banking history
+Simple group funding website to manage your contributions, deductions, penalties and record your group funding table banking history.
+You can use xampp to help you manipulate through the forms and the files.